 Psychologists Hostage Horror

-As a child Suzanne (Katee Sackhoff) witnessed her mother kill her father in cold blood, an event which not only caused Suzanne to have a fascination with the human mind but also caused her to fear that one day she might kill just like her mother did.
+As a child Suzanne (Katee Sackhoff - White Noise 2: The Light) witnessed her mother kill her father in cold blood, an event which not only caused Suzanne to have a fascination with the human mind but also caused her to fear that one day she might kill just like her mother did.
 But her fascination with the mind has lead to a career and she is now a professor at college where she lectures on psychology.
-But her ability to understand the mind as well as deal with her own past demons come to the fore when a former student, Connor (Grant Harvey), who is obsessed with her enters the college with a gun and starts shooting.
-With the police locking down the college and her former marine boyfriend, Logan (Bart Johnson), along with the police looking to storm the place Suzanne must use all her wits to not just survive but save the trapped students.
+But her ability to understand the mind as well as deal with her own past demons come to the fore when a former student, Connor (Grant Harvey - Stalked by My Neighbor), who is obsessed with her, enters the college with a gun and starts shooting.
+With the police locking the place down and her former marine boyfriend, Logan (Bart Johnson - A Date to Die For), along with the police looking to storm the place, Suzanne must use all her wits to not just survive but save the trapped students.

 They say honesty is the best policy and so whilst as a movie reviewer with a penchant for TV movies means I was always going to watch and review "A Deadly Obsession" the fact it also stars Katee Sackhoff was a big attraction.
 Unfortunately "A Deadly Obsession" is one of those movies which despite having a seemingly interesting premise ends up constantly struggling to get and hold on to the audience's attention.